Half-Guinea-Press/Sundered_Night_Errant/Cool_words.md

 Zenzic: adj related to the square of a number
 Tourbillon: n Any part of a machine with a spiral movement.
 Abditive: adj Capable of hiding or concealing.
+Vicinal: ADJ 1.
+Neighboring; adjacent.
+2. (Chemistry) Relating to or denoting substituents attached to adjacent atoms in a ring or chain.